carblu/rolemining/README.md

   </p>

 <p align="justify">
 We concentrate on the User-Distribution cardinality constraint.
 Such a constraint assumes that only a maximum number of users can be assigned a given role.
 In this scenario, we present a simple heuristic (<b>DuplicateUDCC</b>) that improves over the state of the art ones.
 Moreover, to consider a more realistic scenario, we propose to add another constraint to the User-Distribution model.
 Namely, we impose that the role mining procedure cannot generate two roles having the same set of permissions.
-We also describe a heuristic (StrictUDCC) to compute a solution in the new model.
+We also describe a heuristic (<b>StrictUDCC</b>) to compute a solution in the new model.
 Heuristics' performances have been evaluated using real-world datasets.
 The Python code available in the folder UDCC implements both heuristics.
   </p>

 <p align="justify">
-The heuristics DuplicateUDCC and StrictUDCC have been tested using real-world datasets
+The heuristics <b>DuplicateUDCC</b> and <b>StrictUDCC</b> have been tested using real-world datasets that were publicly available from HP labs
+(A. Ene, W.G.
+Horne, N. Milosavljevic, P. Rao, R. Schreiber, and R.E.
+Tarjan <em>Fast exact and heuristic methods for role minimization problems</em>.
+ACM SACMAT 2008, pp. 1–10).
 </p>